soohmatthew/SUTD_DBA_GIC/README.md

 1. `HYPOTHESIS_STATEMENT`, based on what your hypothesis statement is.
 Default is `breakdown`.

+2. `REPROCESS`, in the event that you have made changes to your review corpus, you can reprocess the review corpus by changing `REPROCESS = True`.

 ```main.py``` can be run through your terminal, once relevant packages and documents have been downloaded and installed, and configured to the appropriate settings.

 ### Configuration of Individual Scripts